wisp-forest/docs/docs/lavender/structures.md

 ## Adding the structure to an entry

 Just like the other game elements described in [Markdown Syntax](markdown-syntax.md#game-elements), a structure is inserted into an entry (or, if you need this for some reason, category) using the `<structure;"structure ID here">` syntax.
-Thus, to insert the structure we just defined, we use `<structure:mymod:well>`
+Thus, to insert the structure we just defined, we use `<structure;mymod:well>`

 ![well preview inside a lavender book](../assets/lavender/well-book-preview.png){ .docs-image .center-image }